 - Driving history checks for past motor vehicle violations and license suspensions

 - Social Security Number validation

-- License or certificate verification to ensure a candidate is qualified to work in a TSA capacity
+- License or certificate verification to ensure you are qualified to work for the TSA

 - Workers Compensation history to look for a history of workplace accidents, injuries, or settlements

-- Reference checks to verify information provided by the applicant
+- Reference checks to verify the information you provide

 Some positions with the TSA, such as a screening job, require verification of the most recent five years of employment, education, and unemployment.
 Any gap of 12 months or more must be verified.
 So, if you have spent time in prison, this could prevent you from gaining a TSA job.

-The TSA may determine an applicant is ineligible if a security threat assessment reveals:
+The TSA may determine you are ineligible if a security threat assessment reveals:

 - Foreign or domestic criminal convictions